-Over the past several weeks, there have been a number of government programs announced to assist individuals and businesses during the COVID-19 pandemic.
+Throughout the pandemic, there have been several government programs announced to assist businesses and individuals.
 Below is a summary of the programs that have been announced to assist businesses and not-for-profit/charitable organizations.

 The Greater KW Chamber of Commerce continues to advocate on behalf of the business community.
 If you have questions or are experiencing challenges, please contact Art Sinclair, Vice President of Public Policy and Advocacy at firstname.lastname@example.org.

 This grant provides eligible small businesses with a one-time grant of $10,000 (minimum) up to $20,000 to help cover decreased revenue expected as a result of the Provincewide Shutdown.
 For more information, please see the Ontario Small Business Support Grant User Guide.

 Eligible small businesses could receive rebates for property taxes and energy costs, including electricity and natural gas.